Sebastian-Barrett/sebsite/CNC.md

 ## Grand Teton
 <div class="clearfix">
     <img alt="Grand Teton" src="/sebsite/images/teton.jpg" id="rightfloat">
     <p>The Grand Teton is a mountain in Wyoming that my dad climbed and I decided to make him a mini topographical map of it because I wanted to try topographical CNC.
 I downloaded a STL file of the mountain from an online <a href="https://jthatch.com/Terrain2STL/">terrain to STL converter</a>.
-I started with a big 8mm end mill for aggressive clearing and then did finer stepdowns with a smaller 6mm end mill and finishing parallel passes with a small 3mm ball mill.</p>
+I started with a big 8mm end mill for aggressive clearing and then did finer stepdowns with a smaller 6mm end mill and finishing parallel passes with a small 3mm ball mill.
+Afterwards I laser engraved the Grand Teton words into the wood and oiled it to protect the wood.</p>
 </div>

+<iframe src="https://gmail1265769.autodesk360.com/shares/public/SH919a0QTf3c32634dcf815c514eef38cdc0?mode=embed" width="100%" height="500" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>

 ## Wave